 addProductDetails method.
 You must also contact your dedicated Customer Success Manager to request that your account be configured to use these SKU-based options.

-To use the PID-based options in the On product page and the On index page action condition categories, you must ensure that your implementation pass PIDs to Monetate through the
+To use the PID-based options in the Product detail page and the Product list page action condition categories, you must ensure that your implementation pass PIDs to Monetate through the